 Cancer is currently the leading cause of death among Indigenous Australians.
 Between 2006 and 2018, the age-standardised death rate from cancer among Indigenous Australians increased from 205 to 235 per 100,000 people.
-A decrease in the cancer death rate among non-Indigenous Australians occurred over the same period.
-Indigenous Australians have lower cancer screening rates and are more likely to be diagnosed with cancer at more advanced stages resulting in lower cancer survival rates.
+During the same period, a decrease in the cancer death rate among non-Indigenous